Goa, Camarines Sur: Infrastructure

+Government

+The current municipal mayor is Raquel S. Lim.

 Environment protection

 Goa's environment sector revolves on two aspects: the forest environment and the urban environment.
 The protection of the forest environment is presently being handled by the DENR through the Office of the Protected Area Superintendent for Mt.
 Isarog National Park.
 The LGU, together with NGO representatives, is a member of the Protected Area Management Board.
 Such representation ensures Goa's participation in the protection of its portion in Mount Isarog.
 The urban environment protection is covered by the municipality's Goa Ecological Waste Management Program (GEWAMP) which deals mainly in aspects of solid waste management, pollution control and monitoring of toxic emissions from industries.
 The GEWAMP is equipped with heavy equipment transport utilities which regularly collect solid waste in commercial areas and urban barangays.
 The collected garbage is being dumped in a 16-hectare controlled dump site in San Isidro West located 11 kilometers away from the town proper.